-The Society is not currently bound by regulatory leverage ratios but expects leverage will be its binding constraint in the future.
-The Society's leverage ratio increased slightly to 5.2% (31 December 2021: 4.8%) driven by the increase in capital resources in the year.
-The leverage ratio and corresponding leverage ratio total exposure measure excludes qualifying central bank claims in line with the UK leverage regime which became applicable from 1 January 2022.
-The 31 December 2021 comparatives have been calculated as if under the UK leverage regime.
+The Society is not currently bound by regulatory leverage ratios but expects leverage will be its binding constraint once retail deposits exceeds the £50bn threshold.
+The Society's leverage ratio increased slightly to 5.4% (31 December 2022: 5.2%) driven by the increase in capital resources in the year.

-The Society's liquidity position is also strong as at 31 December 2022 with a 12-month average liquidity coverage ratio of 221.0% (31 December 2021: 182.6%).
-Note the liquidity position reported in the ARAs is not a 12 month average but is reported as at 31 December 2022.
+The Society's liquidity position is also strong as at 31 December 2023 with a 12-month average liquidity coverage ratio of 270.6% (31 December 2022: 221.0%).
+Note the liquidity position reported in the Society's 2023 Annual Report and Accounts (ARA) is not a 12-month average but is reported as at 31 December 2023.
 The average liquidity coverage ratio has increased predominantly due to an increase in cash held in the Bank of England reserve account.